-• All color artwork should be saved in CMYK, not RGB.
-There are no charges for color art.
+• All color artwork should be saved in CMYK. not RGB.

 Art Labels

 - Arrows, asterisks, and arrowheads (or other markers) should be white in dark or black areas and black in light or white areas, and large in size.
 If not, these highlighting marks may become difficult to see when figures are reduced in size during the typesetting process. - Use 1-point (or thicker) rules and leader lines. - Capitalize the first word of each label and all proper nouns.
 Consider using all capitals if you need a higher level of labels. - Where there are alternate terms or spellings for a named structure, use the most common one and make sure it is consistent with what is used in the text. - Avoid using multiple fonts and font sizes for the labels; use only one or two sizes of a serif font.